bradmartin333/WSL2RaylibWASM/README.md

 - Click the windows icon in the toolbar and type `Turn Windows features on or off`
     - Turn on `Virtual Machine Platform` and `Windows Subsystem for Linux`
     - Confirm and reboot as prompted
-    - Download and install the [x64 machine patch](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi), if needed
     - [Open Microsoft Store, search for and install Ubuntu](https://www.microsoft.com/store/productid/9PDXGNCFSCZV?ocid=pdpshare)
     - Open `Ubuntu` from the windows app launcher when complete
+    - If it fails, download and install the [x64 machine patch](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) (Typically happens on Win11)
     - Wait for install and enter desired username as password when prompted
 - Close all windows and open Command Prompt as admin
     - `wsl --update` to enable X11 server